Leeds Beckett University - City Campus,

 What is Clearing?

-- Have applied after the 30 June
+- Have applied to university after 30 June

 If results aren't what was expected

+Your child will know whether Clearing is available to them if their UCAS Hub status says 'You are in Clearing' or 'Clearing has started'.
 It's important to remind your child that if they haven't got the grades they were hoping for, it doesn't necessarily mean they won't get the university place they wanted.
-The prospect of going into Clearing may seem somewhat discouraging at first, but in reality it can be a great opportunity for them to secure a place very quickly on a course they like.
+The prospect of going into Clearing may seem discouraging at first, but it can be a great opportunity for them to secure a place very quickly on a course they like.
 We encourage you to take some time to sit down with them and watch our step-by-step video guide through everything they need to do.

 -